autowarefoundation/autoware-documentation/docs/contributing/index.md

 For general information about OSS contributions, [Open Source Guides](https://opensource.guide/) by GitHub is a good resource.

+!!!info

+    If you want to apply a new or different rule, you can open a new discussion thread and propose it.

 ## Code of conduct

 We welcome contributions from everyone.